READING DECATHLON '25 - '26

 Lunch: Occurs at the end of Period 3 & beginning of Period 4.

-Students can visit the library independently before or after school and during lunch.
+Students can visit the library independently before or after school, as well as during lunch.
 To check out a library book independently, please send students with their Student ID and a Library Pass to the library.
 Thank you for sending students during non-conference hours only.
 If several students (more than 3) need to select new books, please confirm with the teacher librarian before sending them to the library.
 Students may access the computer lab during class time for research or testing.
 Please get in touch with the TL before sending groups.

 Printing services are available for printing reports and final copies of work free of charge.
 Copies are black and white only.
-Teachers are asked to follow the same protocols for sending students to the library independently above.
+Teachers are asked to follow the same protocols for sending students to the library independently, as outlined above.
 Students who arrive at the library for printing must be prepared to print only.

-All students must sign in upon entry at lunch; Students may no longer eat at the library.
-Students who do not sign in or follow Library Expectations may be asked to leave the library for the day.
+All students must scan their student ID upon entry at lunch.
+Students who do not present their student ID information or follow Library Expectations may be asked to leave the library for the day.

-The library opens at 8 a.m. and closes at 3:53 p.m.
-During these nonpeak hours, we are available to support students with Readers Advisory and make book recommendations.
+The library opens at 8 a.m. and closes at 3:56 p.m.
+During these nonpeak hours, we are available to support students with Reader's Advisory and make book recommendations.
 Students may return books before and after school or during lunch.

 Students are welcome to browse the book stacks in pairs.
-Larger groups of students should have a call number, author, or selection in mind while looking for books.
+Larger groups of students should have a call number, author, or title in mind when searching for books.
 The computers are available to search the catalog.
 Students will need their email and password and must log in to the Wi-Fi through a two-step process.

 Please have students line up outside the library in an orderly line.
 The teacher or the teacher-librarian should guide students to the designated seating area (or computers).
 Students will await instructions before entering all areas of the library.

-Teachers may assign students a table number when they enter the library.
-There are eight tables with three seats each.
-Seating is stacked, and students are expected to follow the guidance of their classroom teacher or their teacher librarian about where to sit down upon entry to the library with their classroom teacher.
+Teachers may assign students a table number upon their entry into the library.
+There are eight tables, each with three seats.
+Seating is arranged, and students are expected to follow the guidance of their classroom teacher or teacher librarian about where to sit upon entry to the library, accompanied by their classroom teacher.

 All computers are numbered.
 Please have students line up and follow directions on which computer to access.

 Supervision of students is required when visiting the library, especially during book checkouts.
-Students may not run in the book stacks.
+Students are not allowed to run in the book stacks.
 Teachers can assist students in locating books in the book stacks.
 Students will remain seated at the tables until dismissed to the book stacks or computer lab.
 The lounges are closed to students during visitations unless otherwise specified.
-After checking out a book, students return to the seating area and should not
+After checking out a book, students should return to the seating area and refrain from sitting in the lounge or wandering around the library.

 The Dewey Decimal System organizes the library; all fiction titles are organized alphabetically by the author’s last name.
-Students who are in middle school may not know where to find books as they are not organized by genre.
+Students in middle school may struggle to find books, as they are not organized by genre.
 It’s recommended that students learn how to use the database for our online catalog.
 Students are encouraged to bring their Chromebooks to the library for instruction on finding fiction books in the catalog for independent reading or class assignments and non-fiction books for reports.
 Students will be taught how to search for books by call number.
 Using data like the student's Lexile measure from iReady may help students identify books at their independent and interest level.
 Future collection development will include genrefied and leveled selections.
-Students can also search Destiny Discover for genrefied selections or search for genres by a keyword search.
+Students can also search Destiny Discover for genrefied selections or search for genres by keyword.

 The Conference Room is currently reserved for IEP meetings.
-Please see Mr. Torres for more information about the scheduling.
-The Book-Processing Room can be utilized as an alternate meeting space.
-We can accommodate guests who need a workspace while visiting our campus and therapists who need a place to meet with students.
+Please see Ms Meza for more information about the scheduling.
+The Book Processing Room can be utilized as an alternative meeting space.
+We can accommodate guests who require a workspace during their visit to our campus, as well as therapists who need a meeting space to meet with students.
 The restroom is not intended for student use.
 For security purposes, the hallway door will remain locked.
 When using the restroom, the restroom door must be closed and locked.
 Please secure the hallway by closing the door when exiting.

 Call the circulation desk at extension 72132 / library office at extension 72119